Call FREE Expert Advice 0800 567 7721 | Hearing Aid Price List | 8am to 8pm 7 days a week

 A hearing aid uses on average about one battery per week.
 Some hearing aids with very small batteries may only provide 4 days use whereas ones with larger batteries may last up to 2 weeks.
 The 4 main hearing battery sizes are:

 Size 675.
 This is the largest battery and is usually only used in powerful hearing aids.
-It is colour coded with a light blue sticker on the battery and on the pack.
+It is colour-coded with a light blue sticker on the battery and the pack.

 The best place to buy hearing aid batteries is over the internet.
 Ebay is excellent.
 You should expect to pay around £10 per box of 60 cells inclusive of postage.
 If you currently buy your batteries from a hearing aid shop or chemist then beware as they can charge up to four times this amount!
 If you have NHS hearing aids and are considering private hearing aids then it might be worth considering hearing aids that take the same size of batteries and you can therefore enjoy free batteries.